Speaker

 Program-FatalCrossing

-FATAL CROSSING THE MYSTERIOS DISAPPEARANCE OF NWA FLIGHT 2501
+FATAL CROSSING THE MYSTERIOUS DISAPPEARANCE OF NWA FLIGHT 2501

 On June 23, 1950, Northwest Airlines Flight 2501, a DC-4 with 58 souls on board, disappeared over Lake Michigan.
 Shredded human remains washing up on the beaches of West Michigan served as evidence of the country’s worst commercial aviation disaster.
 The wreck was never located and the cause of the accident was never determined.
 Then, over a half century later, nationally acclaimed author and explorer Clive Cussler of the National Underwater Marine Agency teamed up with Valerie van Heest of the Michigan Shipwreck Research Association to attempt to find the submerged wreck and solve the mystery of the plane’s disappearance.
 Van Heest will share how an unexpected meeting with a victim’s son prompted a search of a different kind, one that would be more illuminating than submerged sections of twisted aluminum, and will reveal that the answers are sometimes found in unexpected places.